rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/docker-publisher-subscriber.md

 		![listenerExecutable](/images/tutorials/docker-pub-sub/docker-pubsub-listener-exec.png?classes=border,shadow&width=50pc)
 	10. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

-The package takes about two to five minutes to build the source code in the git repository into a running docker container.
+The package takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
 You may analyse the corresponding [build logs](/core-concepts/logging/build-logs), which help debug failing builds.